couchbase/n1k1/README.md

 placeholder vars.
 Non-lazy lines are emitted entirely as-is, as they are early-bound.

-- 3: Finally, the n1k1 compiler, which uses that generated n1k1/intermed package, will take the user's input of a N1QL query-plan and will emit *.go code (or possibly other languages) that can efficiently execute that query-plan.
+- 3: Finally, the n1k1 compiler, which imports and uses the generated n1k1/intermed package, will take the user's input of a N1QL query-plan and will emit *.go code (or possibly other languages) that can efficiently execute that query-plan.